 Senior Design Team Awards

 Dr. John Patton, as Chair and faculty member, initiated much of the content of today’s design courses in the ChE Department.
 He brought his experiences at Exxon to the classroom to provide students with a systematic way to design and analyze a new large-scale capital project.
 This award recognizes the student team in CM4861 that created the best plant design and recommendation for Fictitious Chemical Company.
-We are proud that Dr. Patton, in retirement, can see the elements of design he taught are alive and well in our soon-to-be graduates.
+The three finalist teams for the Patton Award are:

 Davis W. Hubbard Outstanding Rising Senior Award

 Dr. Davis W. Hubbard was a faculty member in the Department of Chemical Engineering for many years.
 He was committed to engineering education and inspired a generation of students to excel through hard work and perseverance.
 The eligible candidate for this award has completed all their junior-level core chemical engineering courses.
 The selection of the award is based on (i) grade point average for the course work done at Michigan Technological University, (ii) research engagement, and (iii) internship/co-op work experience.
 The award consists of a certificate and monetary award in the amount of $1000.

 Staff Making a Difference Award